inivekin/abosa/abosa.typ

 prospects win groundward tendency.
 On fourth of runs I'm tested some, thrice I swam icarian sea,
-I look to see how far I've come from hubris and complacency.
+On second look I see what's come of hubris and complacency.
 ```]

 #set page(columns: 1)